-The Occupation Certificate (OC) authorises the occupation and use of a new building or building section.
-For staged works, an Interim OC may be issued which allows you to occupy the completed part of the building.
+The Occupation Certificate (OC) authorises the occupation and use of a new building or part of a building.
+For staged works, a Part OC may be issued which allows you to occupy the completed part of the building.

-Depending on the particular OC sought, the PCA must be satisfied the development meets various regulatory standards.
+Depending on the particular OC sought, the Principal Certifier must be satisfied the development meets various regulatory standards.
 These generally include that:

 - A development consent is in force.

 - The design and construction of the building is not inconsistent with the development consent.

 - Any pre-conditions set out in the consent or requirements of planning agreements have been satisfied.

 - A Construction Certificate (CC) has been issued.